Ever had to hold off on a project nearing completion because you didn’t have the resources or the information available from the client?

 What is the Project Discovery Phase?

-The discovery phase, also known as the scoping phase, is a process in which information is collected and analyzed about the project, such as information, the intended audience and market.
-This helps clarify the goals, limitations, and the overall scope of the project.
+The discovery phase, also known as the scoping phase, is a process in which information is collected and analyzed about the project.

 - Stage 1: Initiation